Chris Godwin Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - Godwin's 22.5 receiving yards per game in his four matchups against the Giants are 50.0 fewer than his over/under for Monday's game.

-- The 263.2 yards per game the Giants are conceding through the air makes them the NFL's 17th-ranked pass defense.
+- The Giants have the NFL's 17th-ranked pass defense this season, allowing 263.2 yards per game through the air.

-- The Giants' defense is 19th in the league, conceding 1.8 passing touchdowns per game.
+- The Giants have given up 16 passing TDs this year (1.8 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- Against the Football Team last week, Godwin was targeted eight times and totaled 57 yards on seven receptions.
+- In last week's matchup with the Football Team, Godwin grabbed seven passes for 57 yards while being targeted eight times.

-- Godwin's 31 targets have led to 23 catches for 308 yards (102.7 per game) and two touchdowns over his last three games.
+- Over his last three games, Godwin's 31 targets have resulted in 23 receptions for 308 yards (102.7 ypg) and two touchdowns.

 Godwin's Tampa Bay Teammates